glacials/dotfiles/README.md

     make

-Generates all the symlinks it can (without overwriting anything), then initialize and pulls submodules.
+Generates all the symlinks it can (without overwriting anything), then initializes and pulls submodules.
 Alternatively, `make links` then `make init`.

 ## Update Vim plugins